 DCPower Batteries & Foodstuffs North Island

-DCPower, a small family business based in Palmerston North have proven their worth as a small fish in a big pond – offering an unrivalled level of battery knowledge and expertise to the grocery giant, that has undoubtedly contributed to smooth operations and significant environmental gains for Foodstuffs cutting-edge distribution centers around the North Island.
+DCPower and grocery giant Foodstuffs North Island have endured a long-standing relationship since 2005.
+Offering unrivalled battery knowledge and expertise that has undoubtedly contributed to smooth operations and significant environmental gains for Foodstuffs cutting-edge distribution centers around the North Island.

-The partnership has ensured the ongoing success of Foodstuffs, as the needs of the business have grown over time from single shift to a now 24/7 (three shift) operation resulting in increasing pressure on the company’s materials handling equipment.
-This more intense operation presents a challenge to balance the needs of the business with an acceptable return on investment: minimizing downtime whilst still achieving an acceptable performance from the Foodstuffs forklift battery fleet which can hold an average value of $8,000 each.
+The relationship has ensured the ongoing success of Foodstuffs, as the needs of their business have grown over time from a single shift to a now 24/7 (3-shift) operation.
+This has resulted in increasing pressure on the company’s materials handling equipment.
+We were challenged with balancing the needs of the business with an acceptable return on investment: Minimizing downtime whilst still achieving an acceptable performance from the Foodstuffs forklift battery fleet which can hold an average value of $8,000 each.

 The 4-year trial was so successful that most of the gel batteries involved far exceeded their predicted service life of 3 years, with several still in operation today!

-Data collected during the period proved that switching five hundred 24V batteries from flooded to gel technology saves 455,000 liters of water and 15,166 hours of maintenance – the equivalent of 5 full-time staff – per year!
-In addition, the switch completely eliminates the 65,738 liters per hour of the potentially harmful hydrogen emissions that a flooded battery fleet generates!
+Data collected during the period proved that switching five hundred 24V batteries from flooded to gel technology saves 455,000 liters of water and 15,166 hours of maintenance – the equivalent of 5 full-time staff – per year.
+In addition, the switch completely eliminates the 65,738 liters per hour of the potentially harmful hydrogen emissions that a flooded battery fleet generate!

-Fast forward to today, and the operational needs of Foodstuffs have changed again, with most sites (including the new Landing Drive Distribution Centre) primarily running a 24/7, 3-shift operation.
+and the operational needs of Foodstuffs have changed again, with most sites (including the new Landing Drive Distribution Centre) primarily running a 24/7, 3-shift operation.
 The downside is that there is very little charging time available on any given day.
-Such operation is not well suited to any lead-acid technology; so DCPower are at it again with another trial – this time using lithium-ion LiFePO4 (lithium iron phosphate) batteries which offer extended longevity and superior safety.
-Whilst still comparatively new to the market, lithium offers many of the same benefits as lead-acid gel but with the added advantage of the ability to recharge fully in less than 110 minutes per day.
-Gone are the days whereby a company needs 2 or 3 separate batteries to fulfil this requirement!
+Such operation is not well suited to any lead-acid technology; so we are at it again with another trial – this time using lithium-ion LiFePO4 (lithium iron phosphate) batteries which offer extended longevity and superior safety.
+Whilst still comparatively new to the market, lithium offers many of the same benefits as lead-acid gel but with the added advantage of the ability to recharge in less than 110 minutes per day.

-Safe disposal methods for lithium are still in development, however, the manufacturer of the trial lithium batteries (Systems Sunlight) is offering a disposal scheme whereby used lithium forklift batteries can be returned for recycling, refurbishment or for retirement (where they can be refurbished and used again in much gentler standby applications).
+for lithium are still in development, however the manufacturer of the trial lithium batteries (Systems Sunlight) is offering a disposal scheme whereby used lithium forklift batteries can be returned for recycling, refurbishment or for retirement (where they can be refurbished and used again in much gentler standby applications).